Caroline Lavelle

 Jake’s Jacket

-is actually me.
+is only me.
 It is a second artist profile I own, a more rock oriented version of me, with (rotten) vocal and a slightly more political approach.

 Michael Horton plays the guitar on «2060 or so...».